The Adventure of the Sussex Vampire: Television

 In a 1993 televised adaptation of this case entitled The Last Vampyre, produced by Granada Television and starring Jeremy Brett as Sherlock Holmes, the case was altered.
-In the televised version, Holmes was called by the town vicar to investigate the death of the baby, with the prime suspect being the newly arrived Mr. John Stockton, a man who is rumoured to be descended from a family of vampires.
-During this investigation, it is revealed that Jack, driven to delusions due to the childhood accident which cost him the full use of his legs, has come to believe himself to be a vampire because of the power and fear such a creature inspires, seeing Stockton as a 'mentor' of sorts due to his seemingly vampire-like ability to charm women.
-The case concludes with Stockton dead in an accident, Ferguson so terrified at these events that he tries to stake Stockton's corpse, and Jack throwing himself from a ruined house trying to fly as part of his delusion.
-When Holmes and Watson discuss the case as they wait for their train, Watson suggests that he might edit the case before releasing it to the public.
+In the televised version, Holmes was called by the town vicar to investigate the death of the Ferguson baby, with the prime suspect being the newly arrived Mr. John Stockton, a man of eccentric behaviour descended from a local family rumoured to be vampires.
+During this investigation, it is revealed that Jack Ferguson, driven to delusions by the childhood accident which cost him the full use of his legs, has come to believe himself to be a vampire because of the power and fear such a creature inspires.
+He sees Stockton as a 'mentor' of sorts due to his seemingly vampire-like ability to charm women.
+The case concludes with Stockton dead in an accident; the villagers digging up Stockton's body and taking it to his family's old, burned-out house; Mrs. Ferguson's sucking blood from her maid's neck to remove poison introduced by Jack; Ferguson attempting to stake Stockton's corpse; and Jack throwing himself from the ruined Stockton house, believing he can fly as part of his delusion.
+When Holmes and Watson discuss the case as they wait for their train, Holmes suggests that the world may not be prepared for a report of this case.

 An episode of the animated television series Sherlock Holmes in the 22nd Century was based on the story.
 The episode, titled "The Adventure of the Sussex Vampire Lot", first aired in 1999.

 The 2018 Japanese television drama Miss Sherlock adapted "The Adventure of the Sussex Vampire" in season 1, episode 4 "The Wakasugi Family", setting it in modern-day Japan.
 The episode is fairly faithful to the original, but includes a secondary antagonist motivated by revenge.

+Books

+It was adapted into one of the books of the Hong Kong children's book series The Great Detective Sherlock Holmes, as "The Mystery of the Vampire" (吸血鬼之謎).
+It is Book #13 of the original Chinese version, and book #4 of the English version.

+The work was adapted a crossover between Young Miss Holmes and Dance in the Vampire Bund.